 Community Services: The Council oversees public health, social services, and local education adaptations to climate impacts, ensuring that schools and healthcare facilities are resilient to climate-related disruptions.

 Transport: The Council is the Local Highway, Traffic and Streetworks Authority, responsible for the management of the local highway network.
 The WMCA is the Local Transport Authority, responsible for strategic transport matters including the Local Transport Plan and public transport services, as well as the Key Route Network.
-These responsibilities are discharged through Transport for West Midlands TfWM).
+These responsibilities are discharged through Transport for West Midlands (TfWM).
 In addition, CCC liaises closely with Warwickshire County Council, the Local Highway Authority for Warwickshire, on cross boundary transport matters.

 Business Continuity: Coventry City Council plays a pivotal role in ensuring community resilience against the impacts of climate change.
 With increasing risks from extreme weather events such as flooding, heatwaves, and storms, Coventry City Council should consider climate adaptation strategies into their plans.
 This involves assessing potential vulnerabilities, protecting critical infrastructure, and ensuring that essential services can continue during disruptions.